biboyd/SALSA/README.md

 features.

-If you are interested in contributing you can contact us directly at boydbre1@msu.edu or add an issue on this Github page.
+If you are interested in contributing you can contact us directly at boyd.brendan@stonybrook.edu or add an issue on this Github page.